top of page

 Retrospect

-In my opinion, one of the most valuable ways to improve is to continually analyze what you are doing well, what you are not and where and how will you make improvements.
+One of the most valuable ways to improve is to continually analyze what you are doing well, what you are not and where and how will you make improvements.
 The retrospect meeting gives us the opportunity to identify where we can improve and a plan to accomplish our new goals.

 My design process diagram